Department of Labor Logo United States Department of Labor

 Footnotes

 Table 4.
-Families with own children: Employment status of parents by age of youngest child and family type, 2009-2010 annual averages
+Families with own children: Employment status of parents by age of youngest child and family type, 2019-2020 annual averages [Numbers in thousands]

 Characteristic Number Percent distribution